monlie/LeetCode/README.md

 # LeetCode
-（Updating...）Some solution codes of LeetCode which are written by Python CPP and JavaScript (seems leetcode does not support lisp XDDD)
+（Updating...）Some solution codes of LeetCode which are written by Python CPP and JavaScript (seems leetcode does not support lisp XDDD).
 ## Warning
-Not all of them could be accepted by LeetCode, especially those solutions which have both cpp and py versions.
+Not all of them could be accepted by LeetCode, especially those solutions which have both cpp and py versions(but i promise the cpp version must be AC everytime LOL).